glortho/styled-import/README.md

 # Styled Import
-> Extreme lightweight CSS parser for stealing rules from stylesheets (without adding the stylesheet to your bundle), for use
-> with [Styled Components](https://www.styled-components.com/) or anywhere else you might be doing CSS in JS.
+> Extreme lightweight CSS parser for stealing rules from stylesheets (without adding the stylesheet to your bundle), to compose into [Styled Components](https://www.styled-components.com/) or anywhere else you might be doing CSS in JS.

 [![Babel Macro](https://img.shields.io/badge/babel--macro-%F0%9F%8E%A3-f5da55.svg?style=flat-square)](https://github.com/kentcdodds/babel-plugin-macros)